purrbot-site/Docs/docs/api/index.md

 ----

 ## Failed requests
-The API can return one of two error responses, depending on which one is the case.
+The API can return one of the following HTTP error codes.

 === "403: Not supported API path"
     When you connect to an API path which does not exist (e.g. `/api/img/doesntexist`) will this error response be displayed.